Quick update 11/28/2020 ... Nearly done.

 Civilization created new powers of economics, law, morality, faith, technology, philosophy, politics, ideology, and others.
 History best shows the development of those and the development of those that seized control of those powers.

 Look towards the beginnings of Western civilization to see how this developed.
 I expect it is similar for the root civilizations of the Indus River and Yellow River but I haven't studied that history in detail.
 Western people have two common aspects of culture.
 We are all descended from both farmers and herders that had different natures.
 Yes, there were other civil castes such as builders, scribes, warriors, and priests but they were fewer.
 The civil populations did grow but we are still all descended one way or another from farmers and herders and that defines this war.
-I know that that doesn't look like much of an answer but ultimately it is a very important point to show the difference in strategies and who uses them.
+I have been told that that doesn't look like much of an answer but ultimately it is a very important point to show the difference in strategies and who uses them.
 The herders embodied the competitive Darwinian strategies and the farmers embodied the cooperative, creative principles and strategies of civilization.
 The challenge for the farmers was the earth, weather, and vagaries of nature.
 The greatest challenge for herders was other humans.
 The conflict that plays out today is the same one that originated between the Darwinian strategy of herders and the human originated strategies of the farmers and civilization.
 This conflict was first visible in ancient times when the herders returned their flocks to the pastures they had always visited and the farmers claimed it as their own because they were farming it.
 I'm told that saying this is a conflict between herders and farmers is a non-starter but in terms of civilization it is where it started, how it played out in history, and in terms of instinct and strategy it is correct.
 I think it is easier to understand if you look at a simple starting point like that.
 Historically the important event was many years later when the Semitic goat and sheep herders led by Sargon the Great conquered the Sumerian civilizations of the Fertile Crescent.
 They replaced the priestly caste as the rulers of civilization.
 Later it was the Indo-European horse herders that conquered the Middle East and Mediterranean civilizations, replacing the Semitic ruling caste.
 They were known as the Greeks, Dorians, Ionians, Romans, and others.
 Herders were successful as warriors because they were used to defending their own flocks and raiding each others.
 Until very recently, warfare was primarily conducted on horseback.
 In a sense, the herding peoples were of civilization but never really needed to adapt to it.
 They were mobile.
 Civilization is not.
 If you consider the Mongols, their conquests were from Mongolia to the Middle East and Europe but they were never part of civilization.
+They weren't interested.
 Herders lived a more Darwinian life.
 War was cooperative but was about individual glory and spoils.
 The farmers had to be cooperative and creative, adapting to a changing way of life as part of civilization.
 Their irrigation projects and planning of the planting had to be led by the priestly class of the civilization.
 They needed a longer-term perspective to build a civilization.
 The controllers may be immoral in terms of civilization but they are not immoral from their perspective.
 It works for them even if it is a short term strategy because that is how the strategies of nature work.

 Religion is a power older than civilization but it developed more for a more complex society.
 Religion is many things.
 Some people think it is good.
 Some people think it is bad.
 Why such a difference?
 Why does anyone care?
 Religion is incredibly important because its basic function is to husband morality.
 It is to preserve a people and teach the lessons of survival that have worked for that people.
 It gets great power from people's moral instincts that cause them to seek out and protect moral strategies.
 It is what communities were organized around to keep their identities when multiple tribes came to live together in civilizations.
 It had leadership that could work to resolve conflicts between those tribal groups that existed together in civilization.
 That leadership could resolve conflicts that tore families apart.
+Their power comes from persuasion and the authority given to them by the community.
 The Gods of religions were the human faces of peoples and moral principles.
 The concept of God has gotten so strangely distorted that I won't even bother to mention it in the context of religion, though these days many people think that that is all that religion is about.
 Morality is what religion is really about.
 It still is about morality because that is a human need but what we see is the power of it that was layered over it.
 Like religion, the Gods changed from a benign symbol to a power that could be used for control.
 For many people though, the spirituality of it was never lost.
 The lore, that is the truths that are never lost in time, is that religion is about people.
 Not about popes and priests.
 It is about marriage, birth, family, life, and death.
+It is about teaching right and wrong.
 Isn't that important enough to be a great power even without a God?
 No matter what your beliefs, you know religious people that you respect for their basic goodness.
 Consider Jimmy Carter as an example.
 He was just a good man that helped others and never exploited anyone.
 Now think of all the blood let in the name of religion.
 Think of all the greed associated with religion.
 There are two different aspects of religion.
 One is a mechanism for the survival of families, communities, and society.
 One is about power.
 They are different things.
 Compare Jimmy Carter to Jimmy Swaggart.
 Understand the difference and the relationship of each to religion.

 Think about tools, a mark of humanity.
 Early humans developed tools to get food and for protection.
 When humanity was new and adapting to the new ecology of walking, they were in too precarious of a position to fight each other.
 The challenge of nature was too great.
 Conflict could destroy the tribe.
 That changed when humans started to become the dominant animal in the ecology perhaps 150,000 years ago.
 Tools began to be used for power.
 Civilization amplified that and created better tools including those made of metals.
 The military has always pushed technological development but most of that has been replaced again and again over time, always to accomplish the same task.
 At the same time, farming techniques, building techniques, cooking, law, philosophy, science, and other creative technologies have built upon themselves and grown as civilization has.
 Always though, this great power has been seized by the "Controllers".
 They rarely focused much energy on serving civilization.
 They served themselves though they might husband civilization as property or as a source of other powers.